SkBlaz/singularity-container-tutorial/optimization.md

 The provided `learners.py` works for example as follows:

 ```
-python learners.py --dataset genes.tsv --num_trees 100
+python learners.py --num_trees 100
 ```

-Here, we are using the provided `genes.tsv` data set and are setting the number of trees (hyperparameter) to `100`.
+Here, we are setting the number of trees (hyperparameter) to `100`.
 If you run this via the compiled image:

 ```
-singularity exec learners.py --dataset genes.tsv --num_trees 100
+singularity exec learners.py --num_trees 100
 ```
 The output should be in the following form: